Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 To train your model using the uploaded training images, go to your Custom Vision project and click on `Train`.

 To export your model, select the `Performances` tab, then click the `Export` button.
-Choose the `Vision AI Dev Kit` option to download your model, then  uncompress the files to a local directory.
+Choose the `Vision AI Dev Kit` option to download your model.

 ### Deploy your custom model to your camera